LoicGrobol/scorch/README.md

   - System mentions for Precision
   - The sum of the previous two for F₁

+This is different from the reference interpretation where

+  - **MUC** weighting ignores mentions in singleton entities
-Note that for BLANC, this is different from the reference interpretation, which weights the coreference and non-coreference scores separately.
+  - **BLANC** weighting is done separately for coreference and non-coreference scores

 The CoNLL average score is the arithmetic mean of the global MUC, B³ and CEAFₑ F₁ scores.